 If you use money transfer apps like Zelle or Venmo for daily, minimal transactions then you have got nothing to worry about.
 Since the new IRS law was put forward to screen small businesses not paying taxes, it does not apply to personal transfers.

-Those customers who have any doubt regarding this policy and think they might be charges later on should count their app’s help center to gather more information.
+Those customers who have any doubt regarding this policy and think they might be charged later on should count their app’s help centre to gather more information.

 Miriam Caldwell is a dedicated & expert freelance writer to educate people about personal finance management and budgeting.
 She shared her knowledge and published the articles at TheBalance.com, GOBankingRates, and BlissfullyDomestic.com.
 Many financial institutes pick Caldwell as the brilliant source for educational personal finance content.